-Knowledge descriptor (the holder) Skills descriptor (the holder can) Has practical, theoretical or technical Identify, adapt and use appropriate knowledge and understanding of a cognitive and practical skills to inform subject or field of work to address actions and address problems that are problems that are well defined but complex and non-routine while complex and non-routine. normally fairly well-defined.
-Can analyse, interpret and evaluate Review the effectiveness and relevant information and ideas. appropriateness of methods, actions and results.
-Is aware of the nature of approximate scope of the area of study or work.
+Knowledge descriptor (the holder) Skills descriptor (the holder can) knowledge and understanding of a subject or Identify, adapt and use appropriate cognitive field of work to address problems that are and practical skills to inform actions and well defined but complex and non-routine. address problems that are complex and non- routine while normally fairly well-defined.
+Can analyse, interpret and evaluate relevant rodune while normally fairly well defined. information and ideas.
+Review the effectiveness and appropriateness of methods, actions and Is aware of the nature of approximate scope results. of the area of study or work.
 Has an informed awareness of different perspectives or approaches within the area of study or work.

-For a comparison of qualification levels across the UK see http://www.sqa.org.uk/files\ccc/QualificationsCanCrossBoundaries.pdf
+For a comparison of qualification levels across the UK see https://scqf.org.uk/wp-content/uploads/2024/08/qualifications-can-cross-boundaries-aug-23.pdf